 2. Explain, “From now on, we will use our legs, not our voice, to get your attention.”

 Explain to your kids that you have fallen into a bad habit.
-You have often used your voice to yell loudly across the house to get your kids attention.
-As a result, they have learned to use their voice to scream across the house to get your attention, or the attention of their siblings.
+You have often used your voice to yell loudly across the house to get your kid’s attention.
+As a result, they have learned to use their voice to scream across the house to get your attention or the attention of their siblings.

 Let them know that you are going to change this by walking to their location, rather than yelling.
 Likewise, let them know you will not respond to yelling from the other end of the house.
 This will be ignored.

 In other words, if someone is in the next room, and you can get their attention by simply calling their name at a normal volume, you will do so.
-However, if you have to yell to communicate to them, it’s time to use your legs.
+However, if you have to yell to communicate with them, it’s time to use your legs.